mcpt/site/README.md

 ### Editorials

-Editorials will have... editorials.
-Solution to the MWC (Mackenzie Weekly Challenge) problems as hosted on DMOJ.
+Editorials of contests and problems relevant to the Mackenzie Computer Programming Team (MWC, CCC, ECOO).

 ### Calendar

-This will list out planned events in a calendar form.
+Planned events presented in calendar form.

 ### Resources